 HIPAA regulations require covered entities to, “Ensure the confidentiality, integrity, and availability of all e-PHI they create, receive, maintain or transmit.”
 The focus here is on the availability component, which drives many of the policies for data backup, disaster recovery, and providing patients access to their PHI.

-What does the destruction of medical or records mean for your organization?
+What does the destruction of medical or patient records mean for your organization?

-If it turns out that a patient record was deleted and is completely unrecoverable, your organization has violated patients rights to access their information.
-On the other hand if the data was lost and was not destroyed then the data is out there somewhere unsecured, which is not only a violation, but a potential breach of health information.
+If it turns out that a patient record was deleted and is completely unrecoverable, your organization has violated patients’ rights to access their information.
+On the other hand, if the data was lost and was not destroyed then the data is out there somewhere unsecured.
+This is not only a violation, but a potential breach of health information.

 Data breaches have much more serious consequences than a violation, and require reporting to different agencies such as HHS.
 It will serve your organization immensely to perform a careful investigation of the incident and your policies so that you can err on the side of a violation, if possible.

-If you need help dealing with lost, destroyed, or deleted data contact Gazelle Consulting, LLC at (503) 389-5666 or email@example.com.
+Do you need help dealing with lost, destroyed, or deleted data?
+Give Gazelle Consulting a call at (503) 389-5666 or email us at firstname.lastname@example.org!